-Based on the LoRaWAN standard, the LPN is ideal for transmitting small volumes of data.
-The LPN also enables you to reduce your devices’ energy consumption.
+Based on the LoRaWAN® standard, the LPN is ideal for transmitting small volumes of data.
+What’s more, device communication via the LPN is extremely energy-efficient and also possible in remote locations with satellite support.

 If your IoT application requires battery-saving communication over a Low Power Network that offers good building penetration, especially in places with poor reception.
 The communications network needs to be available in indoor and outdoor areas throughout Switzerland with the ability to be strengthened locally.

-The Swisscom LPN currently covers 97 percent of the Swiss population.
+The terrestrial coverage of Swisscom’s LPN currently amounts to 97 percent of the Swiss population or 70% of Switzerland’s land surface.
+With the satellite option, this coverage can be increased to 100%.
 The information on this map is based on network coverage simulations, which means it may deviate slightly from actual coverage.

 Log in through our IoT app(opens in new tab) to get a more detailed view.